MIT-LCP/physionet-build/GuideForNewDevelopers.md

 brew install sqlite3
 ```
 #### 2.1.5 Install VS Code

+Visual Studio Code is a source-code editor that can be used with a variety of programming languages.

 To set VS Code up, you can download it from [official website](https://code.visualstudio.com/) and install it directly on your Mac.